- Search The Registry

 *On this date in 1984, Prince gave one of his more unique concerts.

 Working with promoters Darryll Brooks and Carol Kirkendall, he requested to do the show for disabled students who would not otherwise be able to see or hear him perform.
-The performance was actually Prince's second charitable endeavor of the week he also made a guest appearance at a fundraising event for Big Brothers of America.
+The performance was Prince's second charitable endeavor of the week.
+He also made a guest appearance at a fundraising event for Big Brothers of America.